nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 Quality of Service
 ==================

-Quality of Service advanced service is designed as a service plugin.
-The service is decoupled from the rest of Neutron code on multiple levels (see below).
+The Quality of Service (Qos) advanced service is designed as a service plugin.
+This service is decoupled from the rest of Neutron code on multiple levels (see below).

 QoS extends core resources (ports, networks) without using mixins inherited from plugins but through an ml2 extension driver.

-Details about the DB models, API extension, and use cases can be found here: `qos spec <http://specs.openstack.org/openstack/neutron-specs/specs/liberty/qos-api-extension.html>`_
+Details about the DB models, API extension, and use cases can be found here: `qos and bw spec <http://specs.openstack.org/openstack/neutron-specs/specs/liberty/qos-api-extension.html>`_.
+This spec provides implementation details for QoS generally as well as for the egress bandwidth limiting rule type, the first implemented QoS rule type.
+Analogous details for a subsequent rule type, DSCP markings, can be found here: `dscp spec <https://review.openstack.org/#/c/190285/40/specs/mitaka/ml2-qos-with-dscp.rst>`_.
-.

-Service side design
+Service-side design
 ===================
 * neutron.extensions.qos:
-  base extension + API controller definition.
-Note that rules are subattributes of policies and hence embedded into their URIs.
+  Implements the base extension and API controller definition.
+Note that a rule, since it is a subattribute of a policy, is embedded into policy URIs.

 * neutron.services.qos.qos_plugin:
-  QoSPlugin, service plugin that implements 'qos' extension, receiving and handling API calls to create/modify policies and rules.
+  Implements the QoS extension as a service plugin, receiving and handling API calls to create/modify policies and rules.

 * neutron.services.qos.notification_drivers.manager:
-  the manager that passes object notifications down to every enabled notification driver.
+  Implements the manager that passes object notifications to every enabled notification driver.

 * neutron.services.qos.notification_drivers.qos_base:
-  the interface class for pluggable notification drivers that are used to update backends about new {create, update, delete} events on any rule or policy change.
+  Contains the interface class for pluggable notification drivers that are used to update backends about new {create, update, delete} events on any rule or policy change.

 * neutron.services.qos.notification_drivers.message_queue:
-  MQ-based reference notification driver which updates agents via messaging bus, using `RPC callbacks <rpc_callbacks.html>`_.
+  MQ-based reference notification driver, which updates agents via messaging bus, using `RPC callbacks <rpc_callbacks.html>`_.

 * neutron.core_extensions.base: